Venta-HQ/backend/docs/nats-comprehensive-guide.md

 NATS does the following:

-1. **Groups subscribers**: All instances with the same queue group name form a group
+1. **🔗 Groups subscribers**: All instances with the same queue group name form a group
-2. **Load balances**: NATS automatically distributes messages among group members
+2. **⚖️ Load balances**: NATS automatically distributes messages among group members
-3. **Guarantees single delivery**: Each message goes to exactly ONE member of the group
+3. **🎯 Guarantees single delivery**: Each message goes to exactly ONE member of the group

 ### **Visual Example**